nennigb/amc2moodle/docker/README.md

 NB:
  - this command could be adapted depending on the name of the executed container.
- - execution of the previous does not stop the server/daemon
+ - execution of the previous does not stop the server/daemon.
+ - the files should be visible from the docker i.e. in `DIRA` folder or in another given volume
+ - the command line interface could also be run without starting the `amc2moodle` daemon (`docker run` vs `docker exec`)

 <!---
  # Development